gmacario/easy-build/build-in-jenkins-slave/README.md

 ======================

-This subproject of [easy-build](https://github.com/gmacario/easy-build) extends the easy-build base image to implement a [Jenkins](http://jenkins-ci.org/) slave node.
+This subproject of [easy-build](https://github.com/gmacario/easy-build) extends the gmacario/easy-build base image to implement a [Jenkins](http://jenkins-ci.org/) slave node.

 See <https://wiki.jenkins-ci.org/display/JENKINS/Distributed+builds> to learn about the architecture of Jenkins distributed builds.